 Since July 21, 2005, the RMB has been permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-During the years ended December 31, 2021, 2020, and 2019 the RMB appreciated against the USD by approximately 2.3%, appreciated against the USD by approximately 6.5%, and depreciated against the USD by approximately 1.6%, respectively During the years ended December 31, 2021, 2020 and 2019, the RMB appreciated against the Euro by approximately 10%, depreciated against the Euro by approximately 2.7% and appreciated against the Euro by approximately 0.4%, respectively.
+During the years ended December 31, 2021, 2020, and 2019 the RMB appreciated against the USD by approximately 2.3%, appreciated against the USD by approximately 6.5%, and depreciated against the USD by approximately 1.6%, respectively During the years ended December 31, 2021, 2020 and 2019, the RMB appreciated against the Euro by approximately 1.6%, respectively During the years ended December 31, 2021, 2020 and 2019, the RMB appreciated against the Euro by approximately 1.6%, respectively 2.7% and appreciated against the Euro by approximately 0.4%, respectively.
 It is difficult to predict how market forces or PRC, U.S. or EU government policy may impact the exchange rate between the RMB and the USD or Euro, respectively, in the future.